zmxu/raspigopropano/README.md

 First, it rotates the servo 45 degrees 6 times, between rotation, in wifi option (raspi with wifi adapter) it triggers the camera to take a picture, but in no wifi option (raspi with no wifi adapter) all is syncronized perfectly so the servo rotates and the gopro takes a picture with the autoexec.ash, that takes 6 pics with 3 seconds interval and then turn off.

-When the spinning finishes, only in wifi option, it download the 6 pics, and start stiching the panorama, then saves the panorama as an image.
+When the spinning finishes, only in wifi option, it download the 6 pics to the raspberry pi.

 Photosynth / Pano upload
 ------------------------